gouravkr/fy-search/README.md

 uv sync --group dev
 uv run pyinstaller packaging/pyinstaller/fy_search.spec --clean
 ```

+This will generate Linux executable on Linux and .exe file on Windows.

 Linux-native formats such as `.deb` and AppImage should be created as a second packaging step on top
 of the built application bundle.